-Exxon’s company scientists studied fossil-fuel-based climate change for an entire decade.
-The company corroborated the research presented to them by one of their own scientists in 1977.
+Exxon’s company scientists studied fossil-fuel based climate change for an entire decade, corroborating the research presented to them by one of their own scientists in 1977.

 It had an advantage.
 The world had barely any idea about climate change as a concept.

-A pretty decent plan – cast public doubt on the science.
+They came up with a pretty decent plan – cast doubt on the science.

 In 1986, the Vice President of Public Affairs at Mobil even had this to say:

 ”Your objective is to wrap yourself in the good phrases while sticking your opponents with the bad ones.”

 By the 2000s, when climate activists had more or less cracked the foundation Exxon’s marketing had laid, the company had a new campaign.
 It borrowed from traditions of grand industries that had already faced and conquered the turning tide of public opinion – think tobacco and firearm…

 They placed the responsibility for climate change reversal onto the shoulders of the consumer.

 “Energy-saving consumers can make a real difference,” read their 2007 marketing statement.
 Of course, a few years earlier, BP had implemented the carbon footprint calculator, paving the way for Exxon’s about-face.